Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 You may find yourself feeling irritable or impatient with colleagues, clients, or tasks at hand – which isn’t really characteristic of who you are.

-You might notice that things which were once enjoyable now feel like chores: reading a book, going for a run, making dinner – all suddenly have lost their appeal because fatigue leaves no room for pleasure or relaxation.
+You might notice that things which were once enjoyable now feel like chores: reading a book, going for a run, making dinner – all suddenly have lost their appeal because fatigue leaves no room for pleasure or .

 Remember, though, these are signals from your body indicating it’s time to slow down and implement stress-coping strategies.

-Stress coping strategies can range from taking short breaks during work hours to meditation or simply breathing deeply for five minutes, finding supportive social networks where you can share and vent about your experiences without fear of judgement, and engaging in regular physical activities which help boost serotonin levels thereby improving mood considerably.
+Stress coping strategies can range from taking short breaks during work hours to or simply breathing deeply for five minutes, finding supportive social networks where you can share and vent about your experiences without fear of judgement, and engaging in regular physical activities which help boost serotonin levels thereby improving mood considerably.

 The key here is recognising that it’s completely okay to ask for help when needed – be it professional help such as therapy or merely seeking comfort from friends and family members who understand what you’re going through.